-I love procrastination and I’ve found a way to make it work for me.
-I increased my productivity and my overall happiness by honoring my flow states, thus delaying tasks until the time is right and I have properly set the stage for them.
+I love procrastination, and I’ve found a way to make it work for me.
+I increased my productivity and my overall happiness by honoring my flow states, and by delaying tasks until the time is right and I have properly set the stage for them.

 For example, it often takes me a while to get in the right state of mind to sit and write.
 I frequently ride my bike and explore my environment until inspiration hits me.

 I also change my work environment frequently.
-During the course of the day I work from the desk, the couch, a hammock, or the garden, then back to the couch, etc. I consistently look for locations that feel authentic to my current state of mind and energy level.
+Over the course of the day, I work from the desk, the couch, a hammock, or the garden, then back to the couch, etc. I consistently look for locations that feel authentic to my current state of mind and energy level.